The Program

 Milestone 1 was to improve performance and stability of the app through rewriting the native app from scratch.
 In parallel, I set my design iterations in this phase to three main objectives.

-- Ensure the design solution meets Level AA Accessibility Guidelines
+- 3. Ensure the design solution meets the corporate led Level AA WCAG Accessibility Guidelines

 1. Iterate on the Interaction Design